todogroup/ospology/meetings/README.md

 ## Planning

-We maintain a folder listing all in-progress and confirmed sessions[here]().
+We maintain a folder listing all in-progress and confirmed sessions [here]().
 Additionally, confirmed sessions are shared in [TODO Group Community Calendar](https://todogroup.org/community/meetings/)

 > If you are interested in presenting at a touchpoint, please email `steering-committee (at) todogroup.org` to lock in your session details, providing a short title and description and desired day and time to present